GiulioRusso/learning/README.md

 ## 💡 How to Enroll

-Write me for any information and questions at:
+Curious about a course or ready to secure your seat?
+Email me directly:

 * **Email:** [russogiulio1998@icloud.com](mailto:russogiulio1998@icloud.com)

+I’ll personally answer your questions and walk you through enrollment.

-*Seats are capped to keep cohorts small & personal.*
+*Seats are limited to keep cohorts small & personal.*

 ---